-Disruptors Potential Impacts on our Assets and Services ors Climate Change Sea level rise and flooding will impact heritage items located in these hazard zones.
+Disruptors Potential Impacts on our Assets and Services Climate Change Sea level rise and flooding will impact heritage items located in these hazard zones.
 In particular, sea level rise is affecting the Pigeon Bay War Memorial by eroding the coastal edge and the Little River Coronation Library is flooding in high rain events.
-Chronic Stressors The Pigeon Bay War Memorial requires planning to install increasingly robust sea protection or consider the relocation of the war memorial to higher ground.
-Chronic The earthquake repair work for the Little River Coronation Library is taking flooding into account and investigating raising this building out of the 50 year flood zone.
+The Pigeon Bay War Memorial requires planning to install increasingly robust sea protection or consider the relocation of the war memorial to higher ground.
+The earthquake repair work for the Little River Coronation Library is taking flooding into account and investigating raising this building out of the 50 year flood zone.
 U There are approximately 23 heritage assets that have a high level of certainty of being impacted by climate change.
-Seismicity All Parks Heritage is at risk from earthquakes to varying degrees.
+Seismicity Alpine Fault 8 event will cause damage to heritage buildings, artworks and monuments and disrupt services we provide. s All Parks Heritage is at risk from earthquakes to varying degrees.
 Strengthening work is complete on a number of assets and there are others waiting to be repaired.
-Those in the repair programme or awaiting funding for repair such as Our City have a high risk of collapse and complete loss of heritage values.
+Those in the repair programme or awaiting funding for repair such as Our City have a high risk Acute Shocks Tsunami of collapse and complete loss of heritage values.
 Table 5-2 identifies those buildings to be repaired and at high risk.
-Acute Shocks Tsunami There are a number of heritage assets along the Canterbury and Banks Peninsula coastline at risk of tsunami.
+Acute There are a number of heritage assets along the Canterbury and Banks Peninsula coastline at risk of tsunami.
 There is a higher level of certainty of flooding occurring to the asset than total loss.
 There are 19 heritage assets in coastal areas identified as at risk from a tsunami.
 A continued programme of seismic strengthening and emergency response plans are key to minimising impact on and loss of heritage.